Extracting a Schema Subset for Dynamic Schemas

 5. Python to Select Attributes

 Next, we’ll use a PythonCaller to extract the attributes selected in the to_keep User Parameter.
 Add a PythonCaller to the canvas and connect it between the ParameterFetcher and the Schema writer feature type.
-In the parameters, copy and paste in the following Python script:
+In the parameters, copy and paste the following Python script:

 import fme